mmtrebuchet/bpreveal/README.md

 ## Documentation

-The readthedocs documentation is kept relatively current, but you can easily get your own local copy.
+The readthedocs documentation is kept current, but you can easily get your own local copy.
 The BPReveal project uses Sphinx to generate documentation.
-If you want to build the documentation, make sure that `INSTALL_DEVTOOLS=true` in the install script, then run `make html` or `make latexpdf` in the doc directory.
+If you want to build the documentation, make sure that `INSTALL_DEVTOOLS=true` in the install script, then run `make html`, `make man`, or `make latexpdf` in the doc directory.
 Documentation will be in
-`doc/_build/html/index.html` or `doc/_build/latex/bpreveal.pdf`.
+`doc/_build/html/index.html`, `doc/_build/man`, or `doc/_build/latex/bpreveal.pdf`.
+If you use the buildConda scripts, then it will put the man pages on `MANPATH` but you need to `make man` in the `doc/` directory to generate the pages.

 If you're at Stowers, then the documentation will be included in the repositories that I maintain at /n/projects/cm2363/public-bpreveal/<version>/doc.
+You can use `man bpreveal` to get a list of the available man pages.

 ## Installing
 To install BPReveal, EDIT and then run one of the `buildConda` scripts in the